canidlogic/yip/pod/YipAdmin.md

     Check that there is a CGI environment variable REQUEST\_METHOD and fatal error if not.
 Then, get the REQUEST\_METHOD and normalize it to 'GET' or 'POST'.
 If it can't be normalized to one of those two, invoke invalid\_method.
-Return the normalized method.
+Next, check that the CGI environment variable HTTPS is defined, invoking insecure\_protocol if it is not.
+Finally, return the normalized method, which is either 'GET' or 'HEAD'.

 - **read\_client()**

-    Read data sent by an HTTP client.
-This checks for CONTENT\_LENGTH environment variable, then reads exactly that from standard input, returning the raw bytes in a binary string.
-If there are any problems, sends 400 Bad Request back to client and exits without returning.
+    Read data sent by an HTTP client and return it as a raw binary string.

+    First, this checks that the CGI environment variable REQUEST\_METHOD is defined as POST, causing a fatal error if it is not.
+Next, this checks for CONTENT\_LENGTH environment variable, then reads exactly that from standard input, returning the raw bytes in a binary string.
+If CONTENT\_LENGTH is zero or empty or not defined, then an empty string is returned instead.

+    Fatal errors occur if there are any problems with the CONTENT\_LENGTH variable or with reading the data.

+    **Note:** This function might set standard input into raw binary mode.

 - **parse\_form($str)**

     Given a string in application/x-www-form-urlencoded format, parse it into a hash reference containing the decoded key/value map with possible Unicode in the strings.
-If there are any problems, sends 400 Bad Request back to client and exists without returning.
+If there are any problems, sends 400 Bad Request back to client and exits without returning.

+    This function will also check that there is a CONTENT\_TYPE environment variable defined to `application/x-www-form-urlencoded`.
+If not, 400 Bad REquest is sent back to client.

 - **format\_html(title, body\_code)**